piyas1234/react-server-request/README.md

 // file name API.js
 import {Request} from 'react-server-request'

-const API = new Request('here will be main path')
+export default  new Request('here will be main path')

 // this is like  ----->
 // const API = new Request('https://jsonplaceholder.typicode.com')
-module.exports.API = API

 ```